coffeelibs/tiny-oauth2-client/README.md

 ## Why this library?

 * Often you just need to authorize your client and nothing more.
 Most OAuth2 libraries try to do a lot more
-* Nano-tiny-minuscule attack surface, since this doesn't contain any JOSE/JWT signature code, nor a fully-fleged web server
+* Nano-tiny-minuscule attack surface, since this doesn't contain any JOSE/JWT signature code, nor a fully-fledged web server
 * Focus is strictly on the authorization flow.
 Use any library for dealing with the tokens, you like.
 * Modular jar, exposing only one single public API.
 No need to read docs, you can't do anything wrong.